Flank/flank/tool/execution/parallel/README.md

 * is representing a single atomic operation in the execution process.
 * is a relation of signature and task function.
 * `arguments` for task are coming from `initial state` (`arguments`) or results from other `tasks`.
-* can be uniquely identified using return type of its signature.
+* can be uniquely identified using the return type of its signature.

 ### Signature

-* is a set of argument `types` related with one return `type` just like in normal functions.
+* is a set of argument `types` related with one return `type` just like in a normal functions.

 ### Function (ExecuteTask)